How to Calculate Percentage Variance (Difference) in Excel (Formula)

 real-value-in-formula

-In the first part, when you delete the new value from the old value, you get the difference that you have between both.
+In the first part, when you delete the new value from the old value, you get the difference between them.

 delete-new-value-from-old

-In the second part, you divide that difference with the old value which returns a percentage value which is the variance between both values.
+In the second part, you divide that difference with the old value, which returns a percentage value, the variance between both values.

 divide-difference-with-old-value